 - What is my temperature and humidity like?
 Are you able to control it?
 Do you have a humidifier or dehumidifier if needed?
 If not, can you get one?

 The longer your eyelash extension adhesive takes to cure, the more likely monomer vapours are to appear.
 Vapours are more irritating in dry air (under 50% humidity).

-You can adjust your conditions or even your application process in many different ways to make your adhesive work for you.
+You can adjust your conditions or even your application process in many different ways to make any adhesive work for you.
 However, to consistently get the best performance, you need to REALLY understand how eyelash extension adhesives work.

 TLDR Checklist for best Eyelash Extension Adhesive bonding, retention and minimum vapour/irritation

 If you understand the factors that can affect performance of your eyelash extension adhesive, it WILL make all the difference.
 When an adhesive works best in 60-70% humidity, if yours is 45% with no temperature or process adjustment to compensate – of course there is going to be a problem.